bleggett/integrity-shield/README.md

 ## Installation
-Prerequisite: Before installing Integrity Shield, OPA/Gatekeeper should be installed on the cluster.
+Prerequisite: Before installing Integrity Shield, *A SUPPORTED VERSION OF* OPA/Gatekeeper should be installed on the cluster (see `OPA/Gatekeeper`)
 1. Install operator

 This Operator will be installed in the "integrity-shield-operator-system" namespace.